nikitasius/GnuPG/README.md

 **Both** solution can work, but i recommend to start with solution#1, and if it changed nothing, apply solution#2.
 In my case i've used both solution, because i prefer curses as pinentry.
 ###Keyring problems
-As i've written above: before installation you must export ALL your current keys from your current keyring and DELETE your current keyring.
-We are changed packet size, so it will be impossible to work with OLD keyring!
+As i've written above: before installation you must export ALL your current pub/sec keys from your current keyring and DELETE your current keyring!
+We are changed packet size, so it will be impossible to work with OLD keyring.

 > gpg: checking the trustdb